North Yeoval, New South Wales

 North Yeoval is a locality in New South Wales, Australia.
 It is the part of the village of Yeoval which lies within Dubbo Regional Council.
-The majority of the Village lies within the Cabonne shire.
+The majority of the Village lies within the Cabonne Council.
 The dividing line is the Buckinbah Creek.
 North Yeoval is where the railway station was located as well as where the grain silos and bulk head are positioned.
 The Yeoval cemetery is also located in North Yeoval.
+Somerset Drive was named after the county of Somerset in the U.K. where the town of Yeovil is located.

+In 2024 a new proposal to have local government boundaries altered so the whole village lies within the Cabonne Council area was again raised.
+Previous attempts were made in the 1950’s and again in the 1990’s but both proposals were unsuccessful.